NyagaA/NyagaA/README.md

 - Develop data-driven solutions that enable businesses to optimize their operations, improve their customer experiences, and achieve their strategic objectives.

 ## 📇 Get in touch
-- If you'd like to learn more about my work or discuss a potential collaboration, please feel free to reach out to me via;
+- I'm always looking for new opportunities to learn and grow as a data professional.
+If you'd like to learn more about my work or discuss a potential collaboration, please feel free to reach out to me via;
 + [LinkedIn](https://www.linkedin.com/in/alex-nyaga-2446aa208/)
 + [Email](nyagalex98@gmail.com)
-- I'm always looking for new opportunities to learn and grow as a data professional.

 ##Thank you for visiting my profile!